 First, the landlord could hand over a designated sum for improvements.
 Here, you, the tenant, manage the makeover.

 Secondly, if tenants choose to renovate, they often can’t use the space, thus bringing in no revenue.
 To ease this burden, landlords may provide a rent-free period during construction.
 Additionally, they might offer free rent if tenants’ existing leases elsewhere haven’t yet concluded, preventing the stress of double rent.

 Third, the landlord might provide a “build-out” allowance.
 They present a package of flooring, fixtures, and fittings at a preset cost.
 You pick from the package, and the landlord oversees the work.
 For any extras not in the package, your wallet comes into play.

-- Turn-key projects are built around an improvement plan with cost estimates submitted by the renter and the landlord pays and oversees all the work.
+Lastly, we have turn-key projects.
+Here, you present an improvement plan with cost estimates, and the landlord pays to a cap and manages all the work.